 Note

 The vacuum cleaner used for this pressure field extension test needs to capable of 100 CFM at 80 “W.C.
 Suction pressure (“W.C.) and airflow (CFM) are the characteristics of vacuums which allows them to pick up and transfer debris down a hose.
 Suction picks up the debris whereas airflow transfers the debris.
-To achieve the 100 CFM at 80”W.C. requirement, use a portable commercial grade vacuum with two series impellers.
+To achieve the 100 CFM at 80”W.C. requirement, use a portable industrial grade vacuum with two series impellers.
 Note: High speed/horsepower portable shop vacuums can achieve the airflow requirements, however, they do not meet the suction pressure requirement.
 These vacuums typically operate around 120-150 CFM and 60”W.C.

 Step 7